 1) A change in income

 If you recently got demoted or took on a new job where you’re getting paid less than before, you can typically get your child support payments reduced.
-The original payment plan was often based on your income and what the child needed to be supported.
+The original payment plan was most likely based on your income and what the child needed to be supported.
 Therefore, if you’re not making as much money as before, you shouldn’t have to pay the same amount in child support.

 2) A change in cost considerations